 Belma – Mess Festival

-She’s probably one of the most busy and undertaking people in Sarajevo’s cultural scene.
+She’s probably one of the most undertaking women in Sarajevo’s cultural scene.
 Even in the rush of the international theater festival, Mess, Belma took the time to meet with me and have her photographs taken.
-We had a good contact and shared several common interests.
+We shared a good contact and several common interests.
 Also active in the production of Sarajevo’s international Jazz Festival, Belma has a stake in putting the city on the global cultural map!

 Erva – tattoo artist

 At one of these lovely spontaneous days you can experience in Sarajevo, Damir from the ‘under siege punk band’ Protest, took me to the tattoo shop of his brother, Erva. Ötzi Tetoviracnica is a tattoo shop that might not catch your eye by simply passing it in the street.
 Graphic and tattoo artist Erva installed his studio in a small apartment in a street downtown Sarajevo near main street Marsala Tita.
 Yet all the necessities of a professional tattoo shop are installed: waiting room, bathroom, drawing desk, professional and hygienic tattoo room.

 Miran – owner of Revolt Clothing fashion label